rolling-scopes-school/tasks/devops/modules/3_ci-configuration/task_4.md

    - Follow the instructions from the [Jenkins documentation](https://www.jenkins.io/doc/book/installing/kubernetes/#install-jenkins-with-helm-v3) to install Jenkins using Helm.
 Ensure Jenkins is installed in a separate namespace.
      [Debug init container](https://kubernetes.io/docs/tasks/debug/debug-application/debug-init-containers/#accessing-logs-from-init-containers)
+   - Ensure that Jenkins is accessible via web browser.
+[Setup reverse proxy](https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-on-ubuntu-22-04) if you are working in the environment behind the bastion host.

 4. **Verify Jenkins Installation**

    - Create a simple freestyle project in Jenkins that writes "Hello world" into the log.

-5. **Additional Tasks**
+5. **Additional Tasks💫**
-   - Set up a GitHub Actions (GHA) pipeline to deploy Jenkins. (not applicable on minikube installation.
-Not "not" at all, actually. if you'll succeed with this one, ping someone from Administration, please)
+   - Set up a GitHub Actions (GHA) pipeline to deploy Jenkins. (not applicable on minikube installation)
    - Configure authentication and security settings for Jenkins.
    - Use JCasC to store your Hello World job.